 Get your hands dirty.

-Dr. Hannus has recently overseen completion of the Archeodome, a new state-of-the-art research and teaching facility at the Mitchell Prehistoric Indian Village (a national landmark and National Register site) located in Mitchell, S.D.
-This new center focuses on interpreting the lifeways of prehistoric horticultural village groups in the Northern Plains region and provides an excellent opportunity for additional learning experiences.
+Dr. Hannus has recently overseen completion of the Archeodome, a state-of-the-art research and teaching facility at the Mitchell Prehistoric Indian Village (a national landmark and National Register site) located in Mitchell, South Dakota.
+Working at this center, you will focus on interpreting the lifeways of prehistoric horticultural village groups in the Northern Plains region and get excellent opportunities for additional learning experiences.
 There are literally millions of artifacts already recovered from the site and millions more that remain to be excavated, processed and interpreted.

-The newly developed alliance between the anthropology department at Augustana College and the University of Exeter in England opens the door to many opportunities to participate in hands-on research, both in the United States and abroad.
+The alliance between the anthropology department at Augustana College and the University of Exeter in England opens the door to many opportunities to participate in hands-on research, both in the United States and abroad.
+Each summer, students from Augustana and the University of Exeter participate in summer field school in the Archeodome.

 In museum methods classes, working closely with the Eide/Dalrymple Gallery on campus, students assist in the planning and design of small museum exhibits: lighting and assembling display material, preparing the exhibit catalog and producing advertising.